Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/server_config.md

 ## Other Things to Know

-~~Sometimes a mod update will "reset" the settings in the server-config to defaults.
-This is due to new mob entries in the settings.~~
+<s>Sometimes a mod update will "reset" the settings in the server-config to
+defaults.
+This is due to new mob entries in the settings.</s>
 *As of version 1.26.5 of the mod, this should happen less frequently!*
 Changes were added in 1.26.5 such that entries that exist in the default config but not in the current config will be appended to the current config.